-Assignment due Friday, February 10, 10:15
+Assignment due Friday, April 19, 12:15

-Note that this is part of your exam project, so it must be approved in order for you to take the exam in March, and you may not work with or get help from others not in your group (though you may talk with Magnus Find or myself).
+Note that this is part of your exam project, so it must be approved in order for you to take the exam in March, and you may not work with or get help from others not in your group (though you may talk with Marie Christ or myself).
 You may work in groups of two or three.
 You may write your solutions in English or Danish, but write very neatly if you do it by hand.
-Submit the assignment via Blackboard's "SDU Assignment" as one PDF file, and turn in a paper copy.
+Submit the assignment via Blackboard's "SDU Assignment" as one PDF file.
+Remember to keep a receipt.
+Turn in one assignment per group.